 The NIH Division of Financial Advisory Services will negotiate an F&A rate for commercial (for-profit) organizations.
 HHS/NIH recognizes F&A cost rates applicable to research activities negotiated by other Federal agencies adjusted for the HHS treatment of independent (self-sponsored) research and development (IR&D) costs.

 Patient Care Costs Rates: In instances where the proposed project represents a clinical research study, funds may be requested in a grant application for Patient Care Costs.
 Due to the special nature of these costs, a detailed explanation is required in the application as to how the total amount requested was determined.
-In situations where the amount requested for patient care results in an award that exceeds $100,000 in that category for a single budget period, the grantee organization must either have in place or take steps to develop a negotiated patient care rate agreement with HHS.
+In situations where the amount requested for patient care results in an award that exceeds $100,000 in that category for a single budget period, the recipient organization must either have in place or take steps to develop a negotiated patient care rate agreement with HHS.

-The Office of Extramural Research (OER) is the hub for grants policy and operations, grants administration, and the coordination of NIH's extramural programs and activities.
-The OER provides comprehensive information about NIH Grants at:Â http://grants.nih.gov/grants/index.htm.
-You can also receive updates on NIH policies and activities, and gain a better understanding of the operation of NIH extramural programs, by reading the NIH Extramural Nexus, an electronic monthly update.
+The Office of Extramural Research (OER) is the hub for grants policy, grants administration, and the coordination of NIH's extramural programs and activities.
+The OER provides comprehensive information about NIH grants on the NIH Grants & Funding website.
+You can receive updates on NIH policies and activities, and gain a better understanding of the operation of NIH extramural programs, by reading the NIH Extramural Nexus, an electronic monthly update.
 Subscriptions are available from the Subscription Center.

 We wish you great success in our partnership to improve the health of the Nation.

 Office of Policy for Extramural Research Administration

 Office of Extramural Research

 National Institutes of Health